| P-ISSN | E-ISSN |

 PUBLICATION ETHICS

 Journal of Indonesian Society Empowerment (JISE) is dedicated to promoting ethical publishing practices and academic integrity.
 To ensure the quality and credibility of each published work, JISE fully adopts the ethical guidelines established by the Committee on Publication Ethics (COPE).
-These guidelines serve as a foundation for responsible conduct by authors, reviewers, and editors throughout the publication process.
+We commit to upholding transparent, fair, and accountable scholarly publishing.
+All stakeholders — authors, reviewers, editors — must follow these ethical standards to ensure integrity in every stage of publication.

 Duties of Authors